 The Routt County United Way (the Organization) was incorporated in 1984 as a Colorado not-for-profit corporation to offer support and raise funds for the health and human service needs of the residents of Routt County, Colorado.
-Its mission is to improve lives by mobilizing the caring power of the community and uniting with partners to succeed in key impact areas of early childhood education, youth success, financial stability, and health and crisis services.
+Its mission is to unite people, ideas, and resources to advance the common good in education, financial stability, and health.
 The Organization is the collaborative community leader in health and human services.
 The Organization supports over 40 local agencies and human service programs throughout Routt County.